 Accessibility for Web Design Tip #2: Heading Use

 This best practice should actually be on your UX, SEO and accessibility checklists!
 Headings, such as H1, H2 and H3 tags are essential for good UX, because they help users easily scan your pages for the content they need.
-They help your SEO efforts because website crawlers use them to understand your content.
+They improve search engine optimization because website crawlers use them to understand your content.
 And from an accessibility standpoint, screenreaders use headings to read the content of pages to those with visual impairments.

 Accessibility for Web Design Tip #3: Screenreaders & Tabbing